micro-os-plus/micro-test-plus-xpack/README.md

 #### Expectations

-Expectations are checks whose results are counted and do not stop the test (as opposed to assumptions, which abort the test).
+Expectations are checks whose results are counted and do not break the test (as opposed to assumptions, which abort the test).

 ```C++
 template <class Expr_T, type_traits::requires_t<....>>